Kia Stonic review

 The Kia Stonic is a decent small crossover, but its rivals have it beaten for style, space and efficiency

 Over the years, Kia has built a reputation for producing decent SUVs and crossovers, but the Kia Stonic is something different.
-While sister models like the Sorento and Sportage deliver practicality and some off-road ability, the Stonic taps into the small crossover market where style largely takes over from practicality.
+While its bigger brothers like the Sorento and Sportage deliver practicality and some off-road ability, the Stonic is attempting to tap into the small crossover market where style matters most.

-Elsewhere, the Nissan Juke is the founder of the small crossover class, but is due to be replaced in the next few months, while other rivals for the Stonic include the Renault Captur, Peugeot 2008, Citroen C3 Aircross, SEAT Arona and Ford EcoSport.
+Elsewhere, the Nissan Juke is the founder of the small crossover class, while other rivals for the Stonic include the Ford Puma, Renault Captur, Peugeot 2008, Citroen C3 Aircross, SEAT Arona and Toyota Yaris Cross.
 For a leftfield choice, there's the Suzuki Ignis high-riding supermini, or you could go for the Dacia Duster, which offers rugged simplicity and more space for a lower price.

-The Kia Stonic is looking to pinch customers from the likes of the Nissan Juke and Citroen C3 Aircross, but it has its work cut out if it’s going to make a real impact.
-It's based on a shared platform with the Kia Rio hatchback, but the oddly-named Stonic is only an average performer – so while it’s perfectly adequate in all areas, it’s truly compelling in none.
+The Kia Stonic is looking to pinch customers from the likes of the Nissan Juke and Citroen C3 Aircross, but it has its work cut out to make a real impact.
+It's based on a shared platform with the (now discontinued) Kia Rio supermini, but the oddly-named Stonic is only an average performer – so while it’s perfectly adequate in all areas, it’s truly compelling in none.

 That’s potentially a problem when there are so many more characterful competitors on the market.
 All is not lost, however, as the Stonic is good to drive and that famous Kia seven-year warranty is hard to ignore.